Symbiota2/Symbiota2-php/docs/plugin/securing-entity-controller-paths.md

 * * *

-To add security to a Controller method in the backend components of your plugin, follow these steps:
+To add security to a Controller method in the backend elements of your plugin, follow these steps:
 - Add the `@IsGranted` annotation to the method using the following format (replacing `<permission-name>` with the name of the permission level you would like to limit access to):